repux/repux-lib/README.md

 7. Data seller encrypts file symmetricKey using buyer publicKey.
 8. Data seller communicates somehow with data buyer and sends him re-encrypted file meta hash and encrypted file symmetricKey
 9. Data buyer decrypts file symmetricKey with his privateKey.
-10. Data buyer downloads file using RepuxLib.downloadFile function with symmetricKey, privateKey and re-encrypted file meta hash.
+10. Data buyer downloads file using RepuxLib.createFileDownloader().download() function with symmetricKey, privateKey and re-encrypted file meta hash.
     - Library downloads meta file
     - Library downloads first file part, decrypts it using buyer privateKey and after that using symmetricKey
     - Library downloads other file part and decrypts them using symmetricKey